onnx/models/vision/classification/resnet/README.md

 We used MXNet as framework with gluon APIs to perform validation.
 Use the notebook [imagenet_validation](../imagenet_validation.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook.

 ## Quantization
-ResNet50_int8 is obtained by quantizing ResNet50_fp32 model.
+ResNet50_int8 and ResNet50_qdq are obtained by quantizing ResNet50_fp32 model.
 We use [Intel® Neural Compressor](https://github.com/intel/neural-compressor) with onnxruntime backend to perform quantization.
 View the [instructions](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/image_recognition/onnx_model_zoo/resnet50/quantization/ptq/README.md) to understand how to use Intel® Neural Compressor for quantization.

 ### Environment
 onnx: 1.7.0